MissingCore/Music/README.md

 Read the [Building this App](./docs/building-this-app.md) documentation.

+# Translations

+Read the [Translations](./docs/translations.md) documentation for a rundown of how to contribute translations to this app.

 # FAQ

 > Why is the APK version of the app larger than the one from the Google Play Store?